nrfconnect/sdk-nrfxlib/softperipheral/doc/sCAN/scan_nrf54L_series_porting_v0_1_0.rst

 Configuring pins
 ================

-Any conflicting peripherals and existing memory partitions on the same port as sCAN must be disabled in the devicetree overlay, depending on your requirements.
+In the devicetree overlay, disable peripherals that conflict with sCAN on the same port and any conflicting memory partitions.
-See an example code snippet of a devicetree overlay that grants FLPR access to the necessary pins.
+The following example grants FLPR access to the required pins.

-The first part of the snippet, the ``pinctrl`` block, configures the relevant GPIOs as described in the :ref:`scan_nrf54l_series_porting_guide_gpio_config` section.
+The ``pinctrl`` block configures the GPIOs as described in the :ref:`scan_nrf54l_series_porting_guide_gpio_config` section.

-Next, the ``cpuflpr_vpr`` block and the subsequent block handle the allocation of the VPR memory region and the RAM used by sCAN.
+The ``cpuflpr_vpr`` block and the subsequent block allocate the VPR memory region and the RAM used by sCAN.

 .. tabs::